preetam-g/linkedin_connection_bot/README.md

 # Requirements
 *This code is designed to work on windows computer systems.
-+You must set you linkedIn in dark mode.
+*You must set you linkedIn in dark mode.
--
+*